 Buds

-Current Unit: Eastertide
+Current Unit: Pentecost

 We’re learning how to engage in group settings!
 It won’t always be perfect, but it is so formative.
 This age is beginning to learn and sing along to songs, as well as how to take turns in conversation (with a huge emphasis on asking “why” to you!).
 We provide music time, story & prayer, and an art activity.